Seneca-244200/BTP-Workshops/readme.md

 When connecting to matrix you will need:
 - an SFTP client.
 SFTP is a protocol to transfer files between computers over an encrypted connection. `WinSCP`, available in *MyApps*, is a modern, free, and easy-to-use Windows application that can be used for this purpose.
 See the official documentation (https://winscp.net/eng/docs/guide_secure) and a more detailed tutorial (https://blog.eldernode.com/use-winscp-transfer-files/).
 - an SSH client.
-SSH is a protocol for getting a secure command prompt (so you can issue commands and execute scripts) on a remote machine.  `Putty` , available in *MyApps*, is a free, and easy-to-use Windows application that can be used for this purpose.
+SSH is a protocol for getting a secure command prompt (so you can issue commands and execute scripts) on a remote machine.  `Putty`, available in *MyApps*, is a free and easy-to-use Windows application that can be used for this purpose.
 See a tutorial (https://tonyteaches.tech/putty-ssh-windows-tutorial/).

-There are dozens of other clients out there; if you are more confortable using some else, please do so.
-Also, if you use some other operating system, search for some clients available on your platform.
+There are dozens of other clients; if you are more confortable using something else, please do so.
+Also, if you use another operating system, search for clients available on your platform.

-If you attempt to connect to `matrix`, but the connection cannot be established, check the following:
+If you attempt to connect to `matrix`, but the connection cannot be established:
 - check that you have internet access from your machine
 - **if you are not in campus, check that you are connected to VPN using GlobalProtect**.
-You do not need VPN if you access matrix from campus.
+You do not need VPN if you access `matrix` from campus.
 - check that there is no typo in the server address
 - check that the port is set to `22`.